ITV Sport: ITV Box Office

 ITV launched its pay-per-view channel, ITV Box Office, on 4 February 2017 when it showed coverage of Chris Eubank Jr.'s world title boxing fight against Renold Quinlan.
 On 24 January 2020 the channel announced its closure via a message posted on the ITV Box Office web page: "The ITV Box Office service has ceased as of 24th January 2020.
 There are no further plans to show any future events on this channel."

 Current ITV Sport coverage

 Football

 ITV holds joint rights for the FIFA World Cup with the BBC and has shown every World Cup live since 1966, on a shared basis with the BBC.
 The same arrangement has been in place for many years for coverage of the UEFA European Championship, which ITV first covered in 1972.
-Since 2020, ITV has also shared the tournament with the BBC, with the most recent agreement running until Euro 2028.

 In 2024, ITV acquired the rights for the Carabao Cup semi-finals and final sharing the rights with Sky Sports.

 In 2024, ITV Sport commissioned pianist, composer, and singer Hania Rani to create the music featured in the opening credits of their football coverage for England national football team matches.